About Wharton County

 How can I search for someone recently arrested in Wharton County, Texas?

 To search for someone recently arrested in Wharton County, Texas, you can contact the Wharton County Jail.
-The jail provides an inmate lookup process that can be accessed by visiting the the area Sheriff's Office website or by calling the jail directly.
-The the county Jail is located at 315 E. Elm St., Wharton, TX 77488.
+The jail provides an inmate lookup process that can be accessed by visiting the Sheriff's Office website or by calling the jail directly.
+The county Jail is located at 315 E. Elm St., Wharton, TX 77488.
 They maintain a list of current inmates, which can be accessed online or in person during business hours.

 To obtain a criminal background check in Wharton County, Texas, you can request one through the Texas Department of Public Safety (DPS).
 The DPS provides a Criminal History Name Search online service.
 Locally, you may also contact the Wharton County Sheriff's Office for guidance on obtaining background checks specific to the county.
 Ensure you have the necessary identification and any required fees ready when making your request.